w3c/trace-context/spec/30-processing-model.md

             - Proxies can block specific `tracestate` keys for privacy and security concerns.
             - Truncation of long `tracestate` entries.
+    - The tracer set the `traceparent` and `tracestate` header for the outgoing request

 ## Alternative Processing